mindspore-lab/models/research/EdinU/README.md

 ### Get Data + Tokenizers

+To simply run the inference and evaluation

 Create a `data` directory.

+Download data from https://huggingface.co/mxuax/Banyan_model_weight_data

+For more data

-Download data from https://huggingface.co/mxuax/Banyan_model_weight_data We support the following languages:
+We support the following languages:

 - Afrikaans: af